architecture-building-systems/CityEnergyAnalyst/validation/thermal_network_matrix/Results/201802_CEA-model-thermal-hydraulic-network.rst

 +-------------------------------------------+------------+----------------+-----------------------+

-For the case of two supply plants in network 2, large differences between the results of the CEA model and the simulink model were found, especiall for the pressure losses.
+For the case of two supply plants in network 2, large differences between the results of the CEA model and the simulink model were found, especially for the pressure losses.
 The large deviation stems from one primary source: in the CEA model, the node demand mass flow is split evenly between the two supply plants.
 In the simulink model the mass flow rates are optimized to reduce the total pressure losses over the pipe.
 The two severely different edge mass flows lead to the large deviations of pressure and thermal losses.

-Sunce this deviation is caused by a question of system controls and not the equations calculating network losses, the large deviations from simulink to CEA for network 2 do not influence the validation of the CEA network equations.
+Since this deviation is caused by a question of system controls and not the equations calculating network losses, the large deviations from simulink to CEA for network 2 do not influence the validation of the CEA network equations.
-The largest deviations are notable for cases in which one or several nodes have 0 heating demand in that timestep.
+The deviations are most notable for cases in which one or several nodes have 0 heating demand in that timestep.

 .. figure:: network2.png